 Parenthood is fun but can be stressful and sometimes frustrating.
 Laughter helps keep things light and brings happiness back into your home.
 We find a lot of entertainment when we play with the baby together, he's quite the character and has a lot of personality.
 We also find a lot of things to laugh about together on YouTube, we watch comedy movies and TV shows on Netflix, and we share funny moments from our day.
 Find humor in situations when you can and try not to take life so seriously.

 Continue Having Regular Date Nights

 Whenever I talk to couples with kids, the one thing I hear most often from them is that they never get to have date night any more because they don't have family nearby, don't have time with their family activities, or can't afford to pay a babysitter and go on a date.
 I always encourage them to find a way to have date night, even if it's after the kids are in bed!
 I've had people tell me that they'll get pizza and turn on a movie for their kids while they eat takeout or prepare a meal together in the other room.
 Earlier this year, I shared how to have a successful date night with kids and I've blogged quite a few date nights since then where we involved our baby boy.
 One of my favorite date nights we went on recently with the baby was to the drive-in movies.
-We've also found date night in a box companies, like Datelivery, to be really great for planning date night on our baby's schedule!
+We've also found date night in a box companies to be really great for planning date night on our baby's schedule!

 Continue Your Marriage Traditions

 What traditions have you already started in your marriage?
 Because of Joe's work schedule, we started a tradition the first Christmas that we were married and opened our gifts to each other at midnight.
 We've continued the tradition and I plan to continue it in the future.
 This way, we can exchange our gifts and enjoy that time together, apart from the fun and chaos of Christmas morning.
 This will also help us focus on our kids and family time Christmas day, and the meaningful gifts that we got for each other won't be overlooked.